Peter West

-Peter Anthony West (12 August 1920 – 2 September 2003) was a BBC presenter and sports commentator best known for his work on the corporation's cricket, tennis and rugby coverage as well as occasionally commentating on hockey.
+Peter Anthony West (12 August 1920 – 2 September 2003) was a British presenter and sports commentator best known for his work on the BBC's cricket, tennis and rugby coverage as well as occasionally commentating on hockey.
 Throughout his television career he remained freelance.

-Early life
+Background

-West was born in Cranbrook, Kent, an only child.
-His father, the son of a tobacconist, had made some money in the City after the First World War, and in 1924 set himself up as a poultry farmer in Cranbrook.
+West was born in Croydon, Surrey, and grew up in Cranbrook, Kent, an only child.
+His father, the son of a tobacconist, had made some money in the City after the First World War.
+In 1924, he set himself up as a poultry farmer in Cranbrook, but lost much of his fortune in the European banking crisis of 1931.

-Education

 He was educated at Cranbrook School as were his fellow commentators Barry Davies and Brian Moore.
 At school he was in the cricket XI for five years, and captain for the last three.
 He played rugby and hockey for the school for four years, captaining both games for his last two seasons, and, in rugby, leading an undefeated side.
 He ended his Cranbrook career as head of the school.

-War service

 After school he went to the Royal Military Academy Sandhurst and was commissioned into the Duke of Wellington's (West Riding) Regiment, 33rd of Foot, which had the reputation of being the best rugby regiment in the Army.
 At Sandhurst he became an instructor but after being diagnosed with spondylitis was invalided out of the Army in 1944.